 Born in 1981, Tulsi Gabbard entered public service early, elected to the Hawaii state legislature in 2002.
 She joined the Hawaii National Guard in 2003, and she still serves in the military, having risen to the rank of major in 2015.
-Gabbard continued her political career in the Honolulu City Council from 2011 to 2012, and has served in Congress as Representative from Hawaii since 2013.
+She resigned her office in the state legislature in 2004 and continued her political career in the Honolulu City Council from 2011 to 2012.
+She has served in Congress as Representative from Hawaii since 2013.

 Arms Trade Treaty

 Arms Sales to Saudi Coalition

 Gabbard explicitly supports ending arms sales and military support to the Saudi-led coalition fighting in Yemen.
 She has spoken in favor of S.J.
 Res.7, the War Powers Resolution which would have ended U.S. military support for Saudi Arabia in the House, and also has protested arms sales.
 She cosponsored H.R.
 643, which would end arms sales to Saudi Arabia, as well as H.J.
 Res.
 37, which would end military support.
 She voted in favor of S.J.
 Res.
 7 when it reached the House (see resource page).